Skip to main content

 • Personal Data Hub: a journaling system for lazy people, tracking books, shows, health, and fitness in Obsidian with custom scripts, plugins, and Chrome extensions.

-See all five in more detail on the active projects page, or browse the full collection including Fitness Coach and Blaster in the application collection.
+See all six in more detail on the active projects page, or browse the full collection including Fitness Coach and Blaster in the application collection.

 Personal stories